-Last but not least, I really enjoyed ambling through the Alte Pinakothek's side corridors to gaze at the small-format paintings which almost universally play second fiddle to larger artworks.
-What these works lack in size they often make up for in subtlety and attention to detail, two examples out of many being Adriaen Van der Werff's stunning 1703 Entombment of Christ and Rembrandt's small but perfectly formed 1629 self-portrait.
+Last but not least, I really enjoyed ambling through the Alte Pinakothek's side corridors, full of the small-format paintings which almost always, regrettably, play second fiddle to larger artworks.
+What these works lack in size they often make up for in subtlety and attention to detail, two examples out of many here being Adriaen Van der Werff's stunning 1703 Entombment of Christ and Rembrandt's 1629 self-portrait.

-The Alte Pinakothek is decidedly a must for any art lovers finding themselves in or near Bavaria, much more so after it reopens fully later this Summer.
-For a quick half-way stop you could do worse than heading to the museum's delightfully old-fashioned cafe with its mouth-watering selection of cakes (After much debating with myself I personally opted for the Apfel Kuchen but the other options looked equally appetising!).
-Don't forget to ask for the (very thorough and helpful) audioguide, which is included in the ticket price but which (as in other Munich museums) may not be offered as a matter of course by the staff.
+I wholeheartedly recommend the Alte Pinakothek to anyone with a passing interest in old master painting, especially after it reopens fully later this Summer.
+Another strong recommendation is the delightfully old-fashioned cafe with its mouth-watering selection of cakes (After much hesitation I personally opted for the Apfel Kuchen but the other options looked equally appetising).
+Don't forget to ask for the (very thorough and helpful) audioguide, included in the ticket price but which I missed at first as it was provided at a separate counter.

-Keep an eye out for follow-up pieces dealing with other major art museums in Munich.
+In follow-up pieces I will deal with other art museums in Munich.